Federal Warrants and Search and Seizures

 Just because federal law enforcement agents had a search warrant, it doesn't automatically mean the warrant was valid.
 Recall that the Fourth Amendment protects you against unreasonable searches and seizures.

-This means there is specific criteria a search warrant has to meet for it to be valid.
-As stated, it must describe the place to be searched and the person or items to be seized, and they must be based on probable cause.
+This means a search warrant must meet specific criteria for it to be valid.
+As stated, it must describe the place to be searched and the person or items to be seized, and it must be based on probable cause.
 This means it's reasonably likely the search will uncover evidence of a crime.

-Don't make the mistake of assuming that just because you are under a federal criminal investigation, you don't have any legal rights.
-Our federal defense attorneys will closely examine all the details to determine a strategy for best possible outcome.
+Don't assume that just because you are under a federal criminal investigation, you don't have any legal rights.
+Our federal defense attorneys will examine all the details to determine a strategy for the best possible outcome.

 Eisner Gorin LLP is a top-rated criminal defense law firm that represents clients nationwide against any type of federal crime.
 We are located at 1875 Century Park E #705, Los Angeles, CA 90067.
 We also have an office in the San Fernando Valley area of Los Angeles County at 14401 Sylvan St #112 Van Nuys, CA 91401.
 Contact our office for a consultation at 877-781-1570